 Hannah Wasielewski (program director) is the RAW artist coordinator, director of the RAW residency program, and works in development at SAFEhouse for the Performing Arts.
 Hannah has a BA in Dance Science and Choreography with Honors in Performance from Goucher College in Baltimore, MD.
 Hannah has been working primarily as an administrator in the dance field since 2011 and has been working at SAFEhouse since 2015.
 As the RAW program director, she has furthered the organization of the RAW program by developing the Artist Co-op model, which requires that artists participate in the administrative and production aspects of running the residency program.
 In the summer of 2016, she launched the Lead Artist Program, an initiative in which 6-10 artists participate with SAFEhouse in a leadership role.
 Hannah performs locally, works for other Bay Area dance organizations, and is on the production team of the FRESH Festival.

-Ruth Perez (operations manager) has had a passion for dance for as long as she can remember.
+Ruth Perez (managing director) has had a passion for dance for as long as she can remember.
 She danced with the College of San Mateo Dance Ensemble for two years and has taken various classes throughout the Bay Area.
 Ruth has been dancing with a bay area company, fcdc (for change dance collective) for over 3 years.
-Ruth also manages a dance studio in South San Francisco, where she enjoys being surrounded by dance on a daily basis.
+Ruth managed a dance studio in South San Francisco for 10 years and more recently joined the Academy of Ballet as their new administrator, where she enjoys being surrounded by dance on a daily basis.
 Ruth joined the SAFEhouse family in March of this year.

 Colin Johnson (technical director) began doing lighting design and stage management in 2010 at the Garage after acting for several years in SF.
 He was nominated for a TBA Award and a Bay Area Critic Circle award for lighting design in 2014 for his design of Life X 3.
 He also does production work, sound design, box office, front of house, electrical carpentry and direction.